 Digital learning is also an essential tool for connecting your wider community of specialists with your learners.
 Your Subject Matter Experts aren’t necessarily all going to be skilled teachers in a face to face setting.
 However, they could be fantastic contributors of video guides, a valuable resource for shaping your curriculum, or an active respondent for employee questions.
 Capitalizing on this expertise is considerably easier with a learning platform that supports user contributions, quick uploads of all media types, and powerful search, filtering and curation features.

 Looking for a learning platform that will help you deliver an ambitious upskilling program?
-Speak to the Instilled team using the ‘connect with our team’ button below.
+Speak to the Instilled by PeopleFluent team using the ‘connect with our team’ button below.